The Best Towel Warmers Under 100 (2026)

 How We Picked

 From there we sorted by the decision that matters most: how the warmer fits your space.
-Bucket-style models (the INNOKA 2-in-1, the DR.PREPARE 23L, and the Keenray 21L) are the easiest to live with if you just want a hot towel and have a corner to set them in.
+Bucket-style models (the INNOKA 2-in-1, the DR.PREPARE 23L, and the Keenray 21L) are the easiest to live with if you want a hot towel and have a corner to set them in.
 Bar-style models split into freestanding (the Sawlece 5-Bar, which moves with you) and wall-mounted (the APORDROUCA and the 9-bar DAWEYEAL, which become fixtures).
-We kept at least one strong option in each camp, and we excluded anything that relied on a CDN-hosted spec we couldn't tie back to the actual listing.
+We kept at least one strong option in each camp, and we excluded anything that relied on a CDN-hosted spec we couldn't tie back to the listing itself.

 How We Tested

 Bucket warmers win on speed because they surround the whole towel with heat, so a 21-23L unit like the Keenray or DR.PREPARE warms a folded towel through in minutes.
 Bar racks trade that speed for the convenience of an open drying surface and a more built-in look.
-We've called out those trade-offs honestly for every pick below, including where a model's size or installation requirement might not fit your bathroom.
+We've called out those trade-offs for each pick below, including where a model's size or installation requirement might not fit your bathroom.

 Our Picks